marcostx/BoVW-LSTM/README.md

     cp sift*/sift sift

+### Prerequisites (for Mac OS):

+    # installing sift
+    Download and unpack the latest VLFeat binary package from the download page (currently the latest version is 0.9.20).Copy the binary sift and the libvl.dylib to the bag-of-visual-words repository path.
+The binaries are in the bin/ directory,just pick the sub-directory for your platform.

 #### Notes
-If you get an `IOError: SIFT executable not found` error, try `sudo apt-get install libc6-i386`.
+If you're using Linux and get an `IOError: SIFT executable not found` error, try `sudo apt-get install libc6-i386`.

 ### References: